gdumani/background-gradients/README.md

-# Backgrounds and Gradients
->Example HTML CSS page using background and gradient tools
+# Apple web page clone
+>In this example I created a look-alike web page similar to given example created by Apple.

 ![screenshot](./images/Screenshot_2020-03-07_02-15-06.png)

-Additional description about the project and its features.
+- CSS linear Gradients were used in the Navbar/
+- A picture was used as backgroud.
+- Formating was done by using Grids on the Navbar, the bottom pictures and the footer blocks
+- Flex was used for the main text and the footer elements inside the block

 ## Built With

 - CSS/HTML
-- Flexbox, Grid, Float layout modes
+- Flex, Grid, Float layout modes

 ## Live Demo